michael-hartmann/caps/docs/manual/manual.rst

 The output is in the format of a CSV file and additional comments start with a pound (#).
 The program first outputs some information on the compilation, i.e., time of compilation, name of compiler, machine where it was compiled and so on.
-Then, information about the geometry (radius, seperation, aspect ratio and inverse of aspect ratio), numerical parameters (cutoff, epsrel, iepsrel, ldim, cores) are printed.
+Then, information about the geometry (radius, separation, aspect ratio and inverse of aspect ratio), numerical parameters (cutoff, epsrel, iepsrel, ldim, cores) are printed.
 We will discuss the numerical parameters in more detail later.
 The value of cores is the number of MPI processes that are used for the computation.
 Then, the determinant of the scattering matrix for different Matsubara frequencies are printed.
-The comment starting with ``ier`` gives the result of the integration and is and ``ier=0`` if the integration was successful.
+The comment starting with ``ier`` gives the result of the integration and is ``ier=0`` if the integration was successful.
 The program ends by printing the result of the computation.
 The free energy is outputed in units of :math:`(L+R)/\hbar c`, i.e., for this example the free energy is

 .. math::
   \mathcal{F}\approx \frac{-26.54 \hbar c}{50\mu\mathrm{m}+2\mu\mathrm{m}} \approx -1.61\times10^{-20} \mathrm{J}.